tiburona/likhtik_scripts/spike_data_processing/documentation/analysis_config_reference.md

 "events" (optional): a dictionary to specify the event structure for each period type, with period types as keys and nested dictionaries as values.
 The dictionaries contain three values that are strictly optional but two of which you probably want to specify.
-These two are "pre_stim" and "post_stim": the time in seconds before and after the onset of an event you want to take data from.
-A pre_stim of .05 will take 50 ms before event start.
+These two are "pre_event" and "post_event": the time in seconds before and after the onset of an event you want to take data from.
+A pre_event of .05 will take 50 ms before event start.
 A post-stim of .65 will take 650 ms after the event.
-A pre_stim of -.05 would start 50 ms after the event.
+A pre_event of -.05 would start 50 ms after the event.
 The current defaults are 0 and 1 for pre and post, respectively.
 If you would like to take data from your entire reference period, but only data from the period surrounding the stimulus in your target period, you can specify the event characteristics as in the above example: the pretone data will be the entire period, without interruption, but the tone data will only be the .05s before and the